The rate of change of a function

 Calculus however is concerned with rates of change that are not constant.

 If this curve represents distance Y versus time X, then the rate of change -- the speed -- at each moment of time is not constant.
 The question that calculus asks is: "What is the rate of change at exactly the point P ?"
-If we can name the slope of the tangent line to the curve at that point, then that will be the answer.
+The answer will be the slope of the tangent line to the curve at that point.
 And the method for finding that slope -- that number -- was the remarkable discovery by both Isaac Newton (1642-1727) and Gottfried Leibniz (1646-1716).
-That method is the one for finding what is called the derivative.
+That is the method for finding what is called the derivative.

 A secant to a curve

 A tangent is a straight line that just touches a curve.
 A secant is a straight line that cuts a curve.
-Hence, consider the secant line that cuts the curve at points P and Q. Then the slope of the secant PQ is the average rate of change between those two points.
-For example, if
+Hence, consider the secant line that cuts the curve at points P and Q. Then the slope of that secant is

-Therefore we will consider shorter and shorter intervals of Δx, which will result in a sequence of secants --
+Therefore we will consider shorter and shorter distances Δx, which will result in a sequence of secants --

 -- a sequence of slopes.
 And we will define the tangent at P to be the limit of that sequence of slopes.